Expertise

 Developing Personal Style; The Judges Weigh In

-Monique Jilesen will present at The Advocates' Society's program Cross-Examination: Building Block Series Block Two: Conducting an Effective Cross.
-Monique will discuss how she developed her personal style for cross-examinations and how you can too.
+Monique Jilesen presented at The Advocates' Society's program Cross-Examination: Building Block Series Block Two: Conducting an Effective Cross.
+Monique discussed how she developed her personal style for cross-examinations and how you can too.

 -